SantiM01/Senior-Project/NFL 2019 season.md

 ## Scatter to show the individual pass plays vs all plays for each player
 ![pass_vs_total_plays_scatter_for_all](https://github.com/user-attachments/assets/c740c2bb-f195-4fe6-b120-cac6db93032f)

+This scatter plot compares the number of pass plays to the total plays for each quarterback.
+Most points follow a diagonal trend, showing that the majority of total plays are passing plays, with some exceptions where QBs incorporate more rushing.
+The quarterbacks with the highest total plays, like Brady and Wilson, are listed at the top right, while those with fewer plays are clustered near the bottom left.
+This makes it easy to see which QBs are the most active and how much they rely on passing.

 ## Scatter to show the individual rush plays vs all plays for each player
 ![rush_vs_total_plays_scatter_for_all](https://github.com/user-attachments/assets/e0f38663-86a6-46a4-8796-2fc787769b08)